 Background: Serving as the lead national law enforcement organization, NAPO worked tirelessly with members of Congress and the Administration to enact the Community Oriented Policing Services (COPS) Program in 1994.
 Since its inception, the COPS Office, within the United States Department of Justice (DOJ), has been extremely successful in implementing and carrying out its designated objectives.
-To date, the COPS Hiring Program has assisted over 13,000 jurisdictions with over \$14 billion in funding to hire more than 127,000 community police officers across the United States.
-This funding has contributed to continued success in combating crime, drug use, and gangs; reducing and preventing the manufacture, distribution, and use of illegal drugs; and addressing emerging law enforcement needs.
+To date, the COPS Hiring Program has assisted over 16,000 jurisdictions with over \$14 billion in funding to hire more than 130,000 community police officers across the United States.
+This funding has contributed to continued success in combating crime, drug use, and gangs; reducing and preventing the manufacture, distribution, and use of illegal drugs; improving law enforcement needs.

+In recent years, the COPS Office has taken on additional NAPO priorities such as the National Blue Alert Network, the Officer Safety and Wellness Working Group, and the Law Enforcement Mental Health and Wellness Act (LEMHWA).
+In Fiscal Year 2021, the COPS Office also took over the Supporting and Treating Officers in Crisis (STOIC) Act program, which will be combined with LEMHWA to create a larger program to promote officer mental wellness and peer mentoring.
 In addition to the COPS Program, state and local law enforcement benefit greatly from the Edward Byrne Memorial Justice Assistance Grant (Byrne JAG) Program, as it is the only comprehensive federal crime-fighting program.
 It allows for a system wide approach that enables communities to target resources to their most pressing local needs.
 This important program funds state and local law enforcement, including multijurisdictional drug and gang task forces, information sharing and technology, county jails, prosecutors, drug courts, and juvenile delinquency and drug treatment programs.
 In fact, it is the only source of federal funding for multi-jurisdictional task forces and prosecutors.